-Recommended Preparation: ENGL105 or equivalent assessment placement.
-51 hours lecture
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

 This course explores youth gang activity in the United States.
 Focusing primarily on contemporary street gangs.
 The social conditions that lead to their emergence are considered, as well as perceptions of the gang problem.
 Also considered are racial and ethnic differences between gangs and potential solutions to the challenges that youth gangs present.
-This course has been approved for correspondence and online delivery.
+This course has been approved for correspondence, hybrid and online delivery.